mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 2. Drop the provided script inside your footer in an html block
 3. Edit the script to reflect your unique css classes (use code inspector in chrome)
 4. Ensure that your section containing the megamenu (the dropdown) has a CSS property of display absolute

+Lines below that you need to edit for your own needs (in the HTML file I provided in this repo):

+Line 8, 17, 20, 22 - the custom class ID of the section you build inside Elementor Line 16 - the class id of the menu item from your main menu

 ## What's still not working: